top of page

 WATER SEARCH and RECOVERY

-We deploy multiple dogs that work independently from one another, searching both from the shoreline and from a boat in order to gather as much information as possible.
-Our handlers than use this information to narrow the search and move the dogs into the most concentrated scent pool in an attempt to identify an area of interest.
+We deploy multiple dogs that work independently from one another.
+The dogs search both from the shoreline and from a boat in order to gather as much information as possible.
+Handlers use this information to narrow the search and move the dogs into the most concentrated scent pool in an attempt to identify an area of interest.

-The side scanning sonar uses sound waves which travel through the water and bounce off anything of different density than water.
-This signal than returns back to the units transducer, creating an image on the screen which in turn allows us to 'see' images below the water line.
+Side scanning sonar emits sound waves that travel through the water, bouncing off objects with a different density than water.
+These signals return to the transducer, creating an image that allows us to 'see' images below the water line.

 side.jpg